umeshkadam21/Simple-Clock/README.md

 🧠 Concepts Used

-- time.h / <chrono> for fetching and handling system time

-- iostream for displaying output
+- bits/stdc++.h for displaying output

 - sleep_for() for delay and smooth time refresh